 In this video Emma Cresswell, who has completed the COLT and is now a tutor, tells us more about what to expect from this course.

 Who is it for?

-Module One: Orientation and Climate Setting
+Module One: Setting the Right Climate

 In this module, we explore the importance of establishing and sustaining a supportive community on an asynchronous course.
 Module one looks at how students create their profiles through to introductions and site navigation.
 Module one ends with an optional synchronous meeting.